keikogolden/deep-learning-keras-tf/README.md

 C1W1_Assignment.ipynb:
-Multiple Output Models using the Keras Functional API (Coursera course 1 of Custom Models, Layers, and Loss Functions with TensorFlow provided by DeepLearning.AI)
+Multiple Output Models using the Keras Functional API (Coursera course 1 week 1 of Custom Models, Layers, and Loss Functions with TensorFlow provided by DeepLearning.AI)

-C1W1_Assignment.ipynb:
+C1W2_Assignment.ipynb:
 Creating a Custom Loss Function
-(Coursera course 2 of Custom Models, Layers, and Loss Functions with TensorFlow provided by DeepLearning.AI)
+(Coursera course 1 week 2 of Custom Models, Layers, and Loss Functions with TensorFlow provided by DeepLearning.AI)